abhijit789093p/chubb_task/README.md

     <title> chubb assignment </title>
   </head>
   <body>
-    <p> I HAVE DONE CHUBB TASK USING ONLY HTML BUT IN QUESTION NO. 7
+    <p> I HAVE DONE today's TASK USING ONLY HTML BUT IN QUESTION NO. 7
       I USED CSS ONLY FOR COLORING THE BACKGROUND. </P>
   </body>
   </html>